keitaroinc/enabler/README.md

 Enabler can be used for any project with microservice architecture.
 Clone it locally to a desired location, navigate to the cloned directory and create a binary for the `enabler` command with `pip`.

+>Please note that the following command will replace any other existing `enabler` binary and become the default one.

 ```bash
 pip install --editable .
 ```